multicatch/appium-client/SETUP.md

 Appium Inspector does not update the screen live.
 It only shows a capture.
-To refresh the view, you need to click "refresh" icon at the top bar.
+To refresh the view, you need to click "refresh" icon in the top bar.

 When you click any element on the screenshot, then Inspector will highlight a part of the App Source, which represents the element.